 There are many questions people may have about loaning their car out to a friend or family member.
-Even if it is just for a quick errand, it is a good idea to consider the possible consequences if there is an accident.
+Even if it is just for a quick errand, it is a good idea to consider the possible consequences if the person who borrows your car crashes it.
 How does insurance apply in that situation?
 Could you be sued if the person who borrowed your car is at fault for a crash?
 Could your friend or family member sue you?

 Our Grand Rapids car accident attorneys are always ready to help if you or a loved one has been injured in a car crash.
 Your initial consultation is completely free, and there are no upfront costs if we represent you.